How to become a pharmacy assistant

 - some GCSEs, usually including English and maths, or equivalent, for an intermediate apprenticeship

-You may be able to get a trainee position in a pharmacy.
-You could combine work with a part-time qualification like the Level 2 Certificate in the Principles and Practice for Pharmacy Support Staff.
+You could work and do a part time qualification like the Level 2 Certificate in the Principles and Practice for Pharmacy Support Staff.

 You can find out more about working as a pharmacy assistant from Health Careers.